 Another interesting column in the filament comparison is the ‘Shrinkage’ column.
 When designing parts with accuracy, this is a major design point to consider.
 How much will the material shrink when cooling down.
 Also, it’s handy to see what materials will work with your 3D printer in terms of the build plate adhesion.
 If you use blue tape then certain materials won’t be suitable as they will need a heated build platform.

 The guide was created by Craig Rich who kindly made it available to our community.
 Craig told us;

 “Running a knowledge-focussed support company, I was looking around for a one-stop-shop guide that compared the most common variables for 3D Printing materials.
 In looking at over 20 guides online, it became apparent that there was no simple guide that offered a clear comparison.
 There are a lot of detailed resources out there, but quite a lot of conflicting information which is hard to sift through.
 I researched a lot of sites for points of commonality and compiled the materials guide in a format designed to be printed and stuck on a wall.

 We are thrilled to be able to include this information in the Learn by Layers curriculum, and hope that students and teachers find it a useful resource.”

 We’d like to thank Craig for sharing the guide into the education community and his support of 3D printing and education.
-To download the guide use the panel to the left.
+To download the guide click the button below.